chopinrlz/powerpass/README.md

 You can export your locker and key to save a backup copy elsewhere.
 You can also rotate your locker salts automatically, but the locker key is built-in to your Windows profile.
 The Data Protection API does not allow you to explicitly rotate your user profile key.
-##### *Copyright 2023 by The Daltas Group LLC.
-This software is provided AS IS WITHOUT WARRANTEE.
-You may copy, modify or distribute this software under the terms of the GNU Public License 2.0.*